What is Firewall

 Why Firewall is mandatory for every PC regardless of Operating System?

 There is no Data and Computer Security expert who wouldn't advise on having a Firewall installed on your computer unless they would want you to see what happens in about week's time after you've been connecting to the Internet without a Firewall on your machine.
 The list of Online Armor features provided earlier basically contains answers to the question: why would I need a Firewall on my computer?
 After all, Firewall is just another software application using my computer's resources, and asks annoying and repetitive questions every time I install new software on my computer.
 Well, just as it is in the real world, there are people in the Digital one who wouldn't want to miss the opportunity to take advantage of someone else.
 For whatever reasons.
 And then there are people who just love challenges and games, and for them hacking techniques might be simply an interesting game.
-Regardless of anyone's personal motives, here are few ways modern Personal Firewall makes life more difficult for online criminals:
+Regardless of anyone's personal motives, here are few ways modern Personal Firewall makes life more difficult for online criminals:- It reduces to a minimum the possibility for malicious software to be installed and run without your consent;

-• It doesn't allow scanning for available communication ports on your computer;
+- It doesn't allow scanning for available communication ports on your computer;

-• It reduces unwanted connections to a minimum.
+- It reduces unwanted connections to a minimum.